Pet Bereavement Counselling

 - those around a grieving owner, may offer words such as, ‘it was only a cat’, ‘you can always get another one’, ‘he/she had a good life’ etc …

-Someone experiencing the death of a pet in particular, may therefore experience what is termed ‘disenfranchised grief‘ (see Supporting grief) – where the person’s grief is not adequately acknowledged by those around them, which may lead to that person feeling more isolated, and more upset.
+Someone experiencing the death of an animal being may therefore experience what is termed ‘disenfranchised grief‘ (see Supporting grief) – where their grief is not adequately acknowledged, accepted or allowed .. by those around them.
+This may lead to them feeling more isolated, and more upset.

-From my own experience, and from talking with other people, as well as from the research I have done, I have come to realise that the death of a pet tends not to be given the same importance as the death of a human being – that a bereaved pet owner is perhaps not expected to be as upset as if they had experienced the death of a family member or a friend … People are less like to say:
+The death of a pet tends not to be given the same importance as the death of a human being – it seems that a bereaved pet owner is not expected to be as upset at the death of an animal being as they are with the death of a human being.
+People are less like to say:

 - ‘it was only your dad’